 It is visual and social.
 A dress, sneaker, jacket or bag often becomes desirable because it is seen on a person, in motion, in context.
 Search frequently happens after social discovery.

-It is catalogue-heavy.
+It is catalog-heavy.
 Marketing performance depends on variants, sizes, colors, images, availability, pricing, sale status and product taxonomy.
 A weak feed can hold back every paid channel.

 It has high return risk.
 Sizing, fit, material expectations and occasion buying all affect profitability.
 A campaign that looks strong on gross revenue can be weak after returns and exchanges.